• contact Send Message

 Crew would be asked to help with basics, such as holding the helm, trimming and flaking sails, taking turns cooking and cleaning.
 I’d expect crew to contribute with keeping the boat shipshape in shared spaces belowdecks.
 I’ll pay all dock and fuel fees and would prefer to split food costs.

 My cat, Nemo, has been sailing with me for 3 years.
 He grew up on the boat and enjoys snuggles and running around on deck.
-He also likes hiking, skiing, and bike rides.

 Feel free to message me with questions!
 Can’t wait to connect :)